toshvelaga/livestream/README.md

 # Livestreaming (ohmystream.co)

-Check out a live demo [HERE](https://www.ohmystream.co/)
+Check out a live demo [HERE](https://ohmystream.co/)

 Web based software where users can record themselves in the browser and stream simultaneously to Youtube, Facebook, and Twitch.
+Software is similar in functionality to OBS and streamlabs.

 Frontend is built using React JS.
 Backend is build using Node + Express.
 Database is postgres.
 The livestreaming is enabled using websockets and ffmpeg.

 On the client the code that sends the livestream to the server is in the client/containers/Broadcast/Broadcast.js file.
-On the server the ws are enabled in server/server.js file.
+On the server the websockets are enabled in server/server.js file.

 ## Todo